A kind, funny and beautiful soul. We miss you everyday. Thank you for all the wonderful and happy memories.

 Carl passed away at home on the 13/08/21 shortly after turning 56, following an extremely painful but brave and resilient battle with pancreatic cancer.
 Carl passed away 8 weeks after his suspected diagnosis.

-Awaiting further tests, Carl had several visits to A&E, two being where he was taken in by ambulance due to the pain being so severe.
+Awaiting further tests, Carl had several visits to A&E, some where he had to be taken in by ambulance due to the pain being so severe.
 Unfortunately, Carl got no further forward in finding out what was wrong and continued to experience severe pain and discomfort.

 On the 25th June 2021, Carl was told he had suspected pancreatic cancer, which had spread.
-Carl was too weak for any further tests or treatment.
-There was nothing they could do for Carl; the cancer was terminal and he was at the end of his life.
-Carl received palliative care three days after this appointment.
+There was no treatment or further tests for Carl; the cancer was terminal and he was at the end of his life.

 Pancreatic cancer is the deadliest common cancer in the UK.
 3 in 5 people with pancreatic cancer are diagnosed at a late stage.
-Most people, like Carl will receive no treatment, and 1 in 2 will die within three months.
+Most people, like Carl will receive no treatment, and 1 in 2 will pass away within three months.
 Carl passed away without an official diagnosis.

 Life will never be the same but we are grateful to have had such an incredible person in our lives.
 Carl has given us so much love, laughter and happy memories to cherish for the rest of our lives.
 Carl's presence lit up a room, he was witty and had such a great sense of humour, even right up until those last darker moments that he lit up with that remarkable attitude he had.